How to Vacation Like a Local on Holiday Isle

 June 14, 2021

 There are few places more picturesque than Holiday Isle in Destin, FL.
-This three-mile peninsula is flanked with beautiful homes, townhomes, and condominiums, adorned with wide, paved sidewalks, offers multiple beach access points and is surrounded by water on three sides–the Gulf of Mexico to the south, East Pass to the east, and Destin Harbor to the north.
+This three-mile peninsula is flanked by beautiful homes, townhomes, and condominiums, adorned with wide, paved sidewalks, offers multiple beach access points and is surrounded by water on three sides–the Gulf of Mexico to the south, East Pass to the east, and Destin Harbor to the north.

 Vacationers often make Holiday Isle their “home away from home” for years to come, thanks to the community’s striking surroundings paired with essential amenities for locals and visitors alike.
 Holiday Isle, home to a mix of full-time residents and visitors, is the perfect location for the quintessential “do as the locals do” experience… but better.

 Here are our top tips for vacationing like a local on Holiday Isle.